google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/index.md

 [Chrome DevTools](/web/tools/chrome-devtools) lets you test your site with a variety of upload/download speeds and [round-trip times][rtt], using presets or custom settings from the Network panel.
-See [Get Started with Analyize Network Performance](/web/tools/chrome-devtools/network-performance) to learn the basics.
+See [Get Started with Analyze Network Performance](/web/tools/chrome-devtools/network-performance) to learn the basics.